 Naru Sekiya is a 14-year-old middle school student.
 She is a wholly unremarkable person who is almost exclusively interested in fairy tales.
 One day, she meets her own ‘fairy’ and asks her to take her to another world.
 The ‘fairy’, a North American named Hana N. Fountainstand, decides to fulfil Naru’s wish and introduces her to the world of yosakoi.
 Although Naru is shy, nervous and occasionally clumsy, her friendship with Hana helps her grow into a caring friend and gives her a new purpose in life.

 Yosakoi is not often the main subject of an anime or manga series.
 It may be depicted briefly during cultural festivals, but there are relatively few anime or manga series that are focused on dancing of any kind.
 In the case of this anime adaptation, the end goal is for the members of the yosakoi club to participate in the Hanairo Festival.
-However, HaNaYaMaTa is not just about yosakoi.
+However, HaNaYaMaTa is not all about yosakoi.
 It is just as much about a shy and easily embarrassed girl who spends the majority of her time with her best friend Yaya Sasame, as well as the easily excitable foreign student Hana.
-In a way, the series is almost like a typical dating simulator.
+In a way, the series is almost like a Japanese dating simulator.
 There are five girls each with their own problems that all have to be resolved by the protagonist.
 The only difference is that one of the five girls, Naru, happens to also be the protagonist of this ‘dating sim’.
 After she becomes friends with Hana, she learns more about friendship and encouragement.
-Hana and Naru eventually work together to form a yosakoi club at their middle school.
-Although they face an unrealistic amount of adversity, they achieve the goal they set for themselves.
+Hana and Naru eventually work together to form a yosakoi club at their middle school, although they face an unrealistic amount of adversity from those around them at school.

-Hana is the one who helps Naru with her problem, which is a reasonably realistic problem for one to have to face.
-Unfortunately, the problems of the other girls are unnecessarily melodramatic.
+Hana is the one who helps Naru with her problem, which is a reasonably realistic problem for one to have.
+Unfortunately, the problems that the other characters have are unnecessarily melodramatic.
 Yaya has been strongly attached to her best friend Naru since they were children.
 She likes being the person Naru runs to whenever she has a problem, so she ends up becoming rather jealous of Hana and hostile towards Naru after Hana and Naru become friends.
 This eventually leads to a big fight between Naru and Yaya.
 Some harsh words are said, the two eventually make up after they tell each other how they really feel and everyone moves on to the next problem.
 It would be better if Yaya was not a completely archetypal tsundere, and if there was more originality in the series.
-Her problem and the way she deals with it is contrived, but she can be a surprisingly three-dimensional character.
-That is how this series succeeds; the yosakoi is not the major draw of it, but rather the characters and their interactions.
-The girls actually act like they are in middle school, and although their (female) club supervisor inexplicably does some perverted things, this show is almost entirely suitable for teenagers too.
-The joke of Naru’s father being suspicious of his teenage daughter’s behaviour is aimed more at parents than at children, so this series has elements that can easily be enjoyed by a range of audiences.
-It can be realistic when it wants to, even if it sometimes chooses not to for the sake of presenting an annoyingly dramatic story.
+Her problem and the way she deals with it is contrived.
+Some of the girls are able to act like they are in middle school, however.
+It can be realistic when it wants to, even if it often chooses not to for the sake of presenting an annoyingly melodramatic story.

-HaNaYaMaTa is stunning right from the very first moment.
-Few series feature such incredible detailing and few manage to be so consistently beautiful.
-From the falling of the cherry blossoms to the choreography of the yosakoi, there are few dull moments in this series.
-One technique that Madhouse’s animation team is particularly skilled at is the use of colour to make things stand out.
-Brightness and darkness are both used effectively, as is the use of glowing effects, but what really sets this series apart from nearly every other modern anime series on the market is the use of vivid colours and imagery.
+Hanayamata is stunning right from the very first moment.
+From the falling of the cherry blossoms to the choreography of the yosakoi, there are few dull moments in this series in terms of its visuals.
+One thing that Madhouse’s animation team is particularly skilled at is the use of colour to make things stand out.
+Brightness and darkness are both used effectively, as is the use of glowing effects, but what really sets this series apart from most other modern anime series on the market is the use of vivid colours and imagery.
 The backgrounds are so beautiful that they almost cease being backgrounds at all, standing out so much that they are just as incredible to look at as the dancing.
 Madhouse has always been one of Japan’s best animation studios, and the animation alone make this series worth watching.
-There is one problem with the animation, though, and an extremely major one at that.
+There is one problem with the animation, however, and an extremely major one at that.
 Still images are often used in the dance sequences instead of actual animation.
-Considering the series is focused on a yosakoi club, there ought to have been a lot more animation in the key scenes.
+Considering that the series is focused on a yosakoi club, there ought to have been a lot more animation in its most important scenes.

 Most of the voice actors in the English dub give convincing performances, but Monica Rial was a strange choice for Yaya.
 Yaya in the English audio track sounds as if she is the one from New Jersey, not Hana.
 The background music is fantastic and the opening and ending songs are both memorable.
 Rarely does an anime series feature a soundtrack that is almost entirely great to listen to.